 Try the City's Archives for records and photographs of buildings.

 There are some terrific sites put up by individuals but beware!
 These could change or be removed at any time:

-Put together by J. Robert Hill, try the Biographical Dictionary of Architects in Canada 1800-1950.
-This site lists the work of individual architects by street name, building name, name of client or owner, and by type of building, with vital information on original published sources for each building.
+Put together by architect Robert G. Hill, try the Biographical Dictionary of Architects in Canada 1800-1950.
+This site lists the works of individual architects by street name, building name, name of client or owner, and by type of building, with vital information on original published sources for each building.